DanielRings/ReusableLaunchSystem/README.md

 ####I. INTRODUCTION####

 I started playing KSP about two months ago.
-After an entire night on the demo version, and the following weekend on the full version, I started to look into the available mods.
+After an entire night on the demo version and the following weekend on the full version, I started to look into the available mods.
 I was looking for an autopilot mod from the beginning because I wanted a less time-consuming way to transfer orbits than to sit at the computer while my nuclear powered engines slowly burned in the same direction for fifteen minutes.
 I encountered MechJeb, but the automation was too much of a black box.
-I didn't want an autopilot that did the thinking for me, I wanted to tell the autopilot how to think, and then have it repeat what I told it as many times as I wanted.
-I then ran into kOS, where the user can write scripts for the autopilot to run.
-The syntax is meant to be accessible for non-programmers as well, but it is good enough to get the job done.
+I didn't want an autopilot that did the thinking for me.
+I wanted to tell the autopilot how to think and then have it repeat what I told it as many times as I wanted.
+Then I ran into kOS, where the user can write scripts for the autopilot to run.
+The syntax is meant to be accessible to non-programmers as well, but it is good enough to get the job done.

 About thirty minutes after playing around with kOS, I thought it would be really cool to make a recoverable rocket a la SpaceX's plans.
 I looked around online to make sure that I wasn't doing anything that had been done before.
-It turns out there are several other people who have done very impressive similar things, and I make note of some of the similarities and differences of those projects at the end of this.
+It turns out there are several other people who have done very impressive similar things and I make note of some of the similarities and differences of those projects at the end of this.

 In the end, I decided to replicate SpaceX's Grasshopper program.
 Kerbal Space Program taught me more about orbital mechanics in half an hour than I had ever learned in any class.
 (And while I'm not a physics, aero, or astro major, I didn't shy away from learning about that kind of stuff in school.)
 I was hoping that by modeling the Grasshopper program, I would learn similarly about AI, control theory, and other applied programming concepts.